Skip to main content

 Dropdown1.selectedOptionValue //The option selected in the Dropdown

-The same can be applied for state variables, by referencing STATE_VAR_NAME.value in a backend API.
+The same can be applied for frontend variables, by referencing STATE_VAR_NAME.value in a backend API.

 Referencing a previous step output in the API builder